 Please find below photos showing Lenovo ThinkPad X220 disassembly and mSATA SSD upgrade.
 WiFi is also easily upgradeable (make sure to get whitelisted card or modified BIOS) Lastly, 2.5″ SSD is upgradeable without even opening up the case 😉 NOTE: I recommend the Samsung 850 EVO 250GB SSD for the mSATA SSD.
 This drive costs < $90 at Amazon with free shipping.
 For the 2.5″ drive I recommend a larger SSD like the Samsung 850 EVO 500GB which is roughly $160 on Amazon.

 NEW UPDATE: all photos are now posted at the bottom of the page!
-My top upgrade recommendation for the Y700 is up the Samsung 850 EVO SSD.
-The process is easy and the performance is EXCELLENT Notes: -There are no screws under the rubber feet, do not take them off +RAM is Samsung M471A1G43DB0-CPB 8GB PC4-17000R DDR3-2133 2Rx8 SODIMM Laptop Memory -m.2 slot does not come with a screw for securing a new m.2 SSD +Once bottom cover is off, HDD is easy
+My top upgrade recommendation for the Y700 is up the Samsung 850 EVO M.2 SSD.
+The upgrade is easy and the performance is EXCELLENT 🙂 Notes: -There are no screws under the rubber feet, do not take them off 🙂 +RAM is Samsung M471A1G43DB0-CPB 8GB PC4-17000R DDR3-2133 2Rx8 SODIMM Laptop Memory -m.2 slot does not come with a screw for securing a new m.2 SSD +Once bottom cover is off, HDD

 I built this bad boy gaming PC to play Battlefront with my friend Kevin.
 It has a i5-2500K CPU and a GTX 960 video card, 512GB SSD and 16GB of RAM.
 This was a photo taken in the garage while I was building the PC.
 It was using a super old temporary power supply without the video card being fully powered.
 Since then I have upgraded to a much nicer PSU.
 The cooler is recycled as is as many components